EOEPCA/deployment-guide/docs/eoepca/resource-catalogue.md

 * (optional) Specification of Ingress for reverse-proxy access to the service<br>
   _Note that this is only required in the case that the Resource Catalogue will **not** be protected by the `resource-guard` component - ref.
 [Resource Protection](../resource-protection).
 Otherwise the ingress will be handled by the `resource-guard` - use `ingress.enabled: false`._
 * Metadata describing the Catalogue instance
+* Tuning configuration for PostgreSQL - see values `db.config.XXX`.

 **Example `resource-catalogue-values.yaml`...**